limbernie/limbernie.github.io/_posts/2018-03-01-bulldog-walkthrough.md

 ### Afterthought

-If I have to guess, I'll say the other way to get root is perhaps through the Dirty CoW exploit as hinted in the notice page.
+If I have to guess, I say the other way to get root is perhaps through the Dirty CoW exploit as hinted in the notice page.

 ![screenshot-21](/assets/images/posts/bulldog-walkthrough/screenshot-21.png)

-Well, to an attacker, a shell is a shell is a shell.
-Period. :smiling_imp:
+To an attacker, a shell is a shell is a shell.

 [1]: https://www.vulnhub.com/entry/bulldog-1,211/
 [2]: https://twitter.com/@frichette_n